thegetty/quire-docs/content/docs-v1/styles-customization.md

 Here is some additional best practice advice:

 - When possible, create a new file, rather than modifying an existing one.
 For example, instead of modifying the existing `_layouts/essay.liquid`, create a `_layouts/essay-custom.liquid` file and use it as `layout: essay-custom` in the page YAML.
-- Consider using [Liquid templating](https://shopify.github.io/liquid/) directly in the Markdown files themselves, rather then modifying the underlying JS files.
+- Consider using [Liquid templating](https://shopify.github.io/liquid/) directly in the Markdown files themselves, rather than modifying the underlying JS files.
 (Since the Liquid will travel with the markdown files more easily from project to project, or through Quire template updates.)
 For example, if you want a list of keywords to appear at the top of the page, you could add `keywords: ['one', 'two', 'three']` to the page YAML and then Liquid `{% for word in keywords %}{{ word }}{% endfor %}` in the page markdown.

 {{< q-class "box tip" >}}
 - When modifying layout files, you can ignore the `public` directory, it is rebuilt on every run of `quire build`.